PHPMohamedNabil/marrow-framework/README.md

 class UserModel extends Model
 {
 	//you have to set table attributes her $id,$column_2,$column_3 ...
-	//you should set table name attribute or we can predict it like User to be users ,UserCategory user_categories
+	//you should set table name attribute or we can predict it like User to be users ,UserCategory user_categories protected $mass = ['username','email']; // for mass assignment

 }